really-simple-decentralized-syndication/.github/profile/README.md

 4. **Submission:** User signs the hash of their content and URL and sends this to a DID instance.
 5. **Validation:** DID instance verifies the post's signature, content, and other aspects, then saves the URL and signature.
 6. **Propagation:** The URL's information is broadcasted on the p2p network for other instances to validate and store.

-## Motivation

-- **Decentralization:** A social network should operate on decentralized and public infrastructure.
-- **Monetization & Moderation:** While reader platforms can be monetized, they're also tasked with moderating content.